New crackdown on high-interest lending

 They said that cap on the cost of payday loans, introduced in 2015, should be a template for the rest of the high-cost credit market.

-Some 400,000 people have outstanding debt with rent-to-own firms from which they buy household appliances, paying the money back over three years.
+About 400,000 people have outstanding debt with rent-to-own firms such as BrightHouse from which they buy household appliances, paying the money back over three years.

-After interest, they can end up paying well over double the cost price.
+After interest, they can end up paying many multiples of the cost price.

-The FCA said it had seen cases when people had paid more than £1,500 for essentials like an electric cooker that could be bought on the high street for less than £300.
+The FCA said it had seen cases when people had ended up paying more than £1,500 for essentials like an electric cooker that could be bought on the high street for less than £300.

 "The FCA believes the harm identified in this market is sufficient in principle to consider a cap on rent-to-own prices.
 It will now carry out the detailed assessment of the impact that a cap could have on the rent-on-own sector and how it might be structured," the regulator said.